randallard/fulcro-intro-wshop/README.md

 ### Running the app from VS Code with Calva

-To make everyone's lives simpler, it is _recommended_ that you use VS Code with [Calva](https://calva.io/), no matter what is your preferred editor / IDE.
+To make everyone's lives simpler, it is _recommended_ that you use VS Code with [Calva](https://calva.io/), no matter your preferred editor / IDE.
 You only [need to know a few Calva keybindings](https://github.com/holyjak/interactive-dev-wshop/blob/master/Cheatsheet.md#vs-code-and-calva-shortcuts) to be sufficiently effective during the workshop.

 (You can use your editor if you really prefer that but you are on your own if you run into any problems with that.)